 The 4 square metre rule helps to determine the maximum number of people who can be on a premises.
 It does not determine the distance between people.

-Physical distancing means reducing the close physical contact we have with one another and staying 1.5 metres away from people we don't live with.
+Physical distancing means reducing the close physical contact we have with people and staying 1.5 metres away from people we don't live with.

 Allow 1 person per 4 square metres